-Hurricane Eta to make ‘catastrophic’ strike in Nicaragua, with disastrous inland flooding
+Major Hurricane Eta to make ‘catastrophic’ strike in Nicaragua, with disastrous inland flooding

 Hurricane Eta presented a formidable appearance on infrared satellite imagery Monday morning, with a region of cold, very tall cloud tops signifying strong thunderstorms surrounding an increasingly clear eye at the center of the circulation.

-The storm had made a huge leap intensity compared to Sunday, reaching high-end Category 2 status as of 10 a.m.
+The storm had made a huge leap in intensity, compared with its behavior Sunday, reaching high-end Category 2 status as of 10 a.m.
 Monday, when just 24 hours before it was a tropical storm with maximum sustained winds of just 40 mph.

 That’s a 70 mph jump in intensity in just a day’s time, or double the intensification rate required to meet the meteorological definition of a rapidly intensifying storm.